 The governance side of things we have touched upon in the ‘How’ element of ‘What, Why and How’, as from the outset your business should be focused on clear definition and usage of data, however please reference our previous blogs on ‘Why Data Governance Before BI’ and ‘How to mitigate against self-service polluting data’ for some deeper insight.

-Repeatability, Security and Accuracy go hand in hand with Governance, all pushing toward provision of truly trusted data and the single point of truth that we should all strive for within our organisations, but is this too much for most organisations to take on alone, or without dedicated resources?
+Repeatability, Security and Accuracy go hand in hand with Governance, all pushing toward the provision of truly trusted data and the single point of truth that we should all strive for within our organisations, but is this too much for most organisations to take on alone or without dedicated resources?